Samuel, 49ers' veteran WRs prank rookies with huge dinner bill

 — Deebo (@19problemz) August 12, 2023

+San Francisco currently has 11 receivers in training camp, with two rookies: Winstead and Ronnie Bell.
+A $2,500 bill still equates to over $200 per person.

 Rookie dinners are an annual tradition in the NFL and a way for veterans to welcome first-year players to the league.
-However, most players like Samuel end up paying for the bill themselves after giving the youngsters a good scare.
+However, most veterans, like Samuel, end up paying for some if not the entire bill themselves after giving the youngsters a good scare.

 Download and follow the 49ers Talk Podcast